muntisa/mDL-ArtTransfer/README.md

 ![Style Images](images/mDL-ArtTransfer_styles.png)

 As content, I included 10 content (C) pictures from the other repositories (Anishathalye-Sleeping-At-Hackathon, Dog, Dome, Lion, London, Louvre, Puppy, Stata-Center-MIT) and two personal pictures ("Muntisa in Galicia" and "Galician Wild Horses").
+All the input files have different dimentions.

 Only 200 interations have been used to train each algorithm with the other parameters with default values.
 If you didn't graduated the course, you should disable the first algorithm: